prebid/prebid.github.io/dev-docs/modules/intersectionRtdProvider.md

 ## Output

-For each bidder, the module add intersection in a JSON format.
+For each bidder, the module adds intersection in a JSON format.
 Example:
 ```
 {